jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 .. caution::

-   For the scale calibration, we try to use a wide range of positions so the arm will pretty much go from joint limits to joint limits.
+   For the scale calibration, we try to use a wide range of positions, so the arm will pretty much go from joint limits to joint limits.
 Make sure there are no obstacles in the way!

 The result should look like: